Understanding anxiety, stress, and burn-out

 - Understand what your particular 'needs' are, from meals and sustenance, exercise and activities, how your mind and body work, and what you can change and manage, or what you need to adapt to rather than letting it run away with you.

-- What your (life) purpose is - to inform your career and strengths, what 'turns you on' and excites and motivates you to get up and go in the morning, or maybe at night time.
+- What your (life) purpose is - to inform your career and strengths, what excites and motivates you to get up and go in the morning, or maybe at night time.

 - What you are good at naturally - talents, tendencies, preferences, tastes, and interests, and use them effectively.